AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    +++Azure RBAC

-   You can send feeds directly to Azure RBAC buckets.
+   You can send feeds directly to an Azure container using RBAC authentication.
 This destination type requires a Bucket name, an Application ID, Tenant ID, and a Secret Key.

    To configure an Azure RBAC bucket as the destination for a data feed:

-   1. If you haven't already, create an Azure application where Adobe Analytics can send the raw data files, then grant access permissions in access control (IAM).
+   1. If you haven't already, create an Azure application that Adobe Analytics can use for authentication, then grant access permissions in access control (IAM).

       For information, refer to the [Microsoft Azure documentation about how to create an Azure Active Directory application](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).